shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/BSP/readme.txt

 provided with the STM32469I-EVAL board.
 To use this driver you have to connect the ANT7-M24LR-A to CN3 connector of STM32469I-EVAL board.

-- Audio playback/record related :
+- Audio playback related :
 this example shows how to play an audio file through the SAI peripheral using the external codec WM8994 implemented on the STM324x9I_EVAL board.
 The SAI input clock, provided by a dedicated PLL (PLLI2S), is configured to have an audio sampling frequency at 48 KHz.
 The audio data is stored in the internal flash memory (Stereo, 16-bit, 48 KHz) and require the use of ST Link utility to load at address 0x80800000 in Flash the sample file that is located in /Binary folder.
-Audio record test allows to record a short audio file in SRAM.

 - Camera related : those examples shows a camera sensor stream on screen (preview).
 It is compatible with only Samsung S5K5CAG camera sensor.
 It displays streams for several